CRAWlab/RoboBoat-2021/Internal Reporting/RoboBoat_Senior_Projects_Internal_Report_2020_09_30.md

 ### What are your next steps?
 1. I (Brennan) plan to continue diving into ROS, specifically mavros, to learn how to control a UAV.
 I have found some files for the px4 vision (our UAV is not determined), but the knowledge gained by using it as the model will be able to apply to the UAV that we choose.
 2. I (Nathan) plan to work on an online course which will include learning the basic control of a drone, drone exploration, and drone navigation.
+3. I (Ben) plan to get into understanding the basics of ROS and I will be helping out wherever I am needed.
+I (as well as the rest of the team) will also be working on adding more to the Specification Sheet and the Evaluation Martix.

 ### What work do you expect to have done by next report?
 What results to you expect?